web2solutions/dhx/docs/$dhx.dataDriver.md

 	Filters table data by provided parameters.
 	Sends a message to MQ system telling the found records

+	The search is case and special chars insensitive.
+It means, if you search for 'Anõs', or 'José', it will return all entries with 'anos' or 'jose'

 ```javascript
 	db.schema.persons.search.where({
 		query: {